In this Angular Services tutorial, we will show you how to build a simple component that fetches a

 and call it product.service.ts

-1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 | import {Product} from './Product' export class ProductService{ public getProducts() { let products:Product[]; products=[ new Product(1,'Memory Card',500), new Product(1,'Pen Drive',750), new Product(1,'Power Bank',100) ] return products; } } |
+1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 | import {Product} from './product' export class ProductService{ public getProducts() { let products:Product[]; products=[ new Product(1,'Memory Card',500), new Product(1,'Pen Drive',750), new Product(1,'Power Bank',100) ] return products; } } |

-First, we have imported the Product
+First, we import the Product

-method, which returns the collection of the products
+method returns the collection of the products

 .
-In this example, we have hard coded the products
+In this example, we have hardcoded the products

 .
-In real life, you would send an HTTP request to your back end API to get the data
+In real life, you would send an HTTP GET request to your back end API to get the data

 Now our service is ready.